RevenueHunt/docs/docs/how-to-guides/publish-quiz-chat-button.md

 Make sure you have:

 - Access to your eCommerce store's admin dashboard.
-- An existing quiz created with the Shop Quiz: Product Recommendation Quiz app.
+- An existing quiz created with the RevenueHunt app.
 - Familiarity with your eCommerce website theme customization options.

 ## Chat Button on the Homepage